evidentlyai/evidently/docs/book/customization/json-dict-output.md

 {% embed url="https://github.com/evidentlyai/evidently/blob/main/examples/how_to_questions/how_to_customize_json_output.ipynb" %}

+**Note**: to export the Evidently Metric output in the tabular format, you can use the `as_dataframe()` option instead of JSON or Python dictionary export.

 # Default

 Default JSON and Python dictionary output includes the values of Metrics and Test results but does not include visualizations.